-- Assessor/validator will allow the wrestler to use an individual stall. - Student athlete must place the collection container on the floor in a position where both the wrestler and the validator can fully observe the container. - Wrestler can then close the stall door for privacy. - During the bowel movement process, if the wrestler needs to urinate, he/she must open the stall door prior to touching the collection container. - The wrestler must then pick up the container under the direct observation of the validator and may then urinate into the container in full view of the validator. - The wrestler must place the container back on the floor in a position where both the wrestler and the validator can fully observe the container. - The wrestler can then close the stall door to clean up. - The wrestler must open the stall door prior to picking up the container containing the urine sample.
+- The wrestler must comply with all of the above procedures. - Assessor/validator will allow the wrestler to use an individual stall. - Student athlete must place the collection container on the floor in a position where both the wrestler and the validator can fully observe the container. - Wrestler can then close the stall door for privacy. - During the bowel movement process, if the wrestler needs to urinate, he/she must open the stall door prior to touching the collection container. - The wrestler must then pick up the container under the direct observation of the validator and may then urinate into the container in full view of the validator. - The wrestler must place the container back on the floor in a position where both the wrestler and the validator can fully observe the container. - The wrestler can then close the stall door to clean up. - The wrestler must open the stall door prior to picking up the container containing the urine sample.